Praful/music-playlist-export-import/README.md

 `python spotify_playlist_export.py --help`

+When creating a new playlist (in the import scripts), a number of attempts are made to find the song.
+Sometimes, however, nothing is found.
+This may be because the song doesn't exist on the platform.
+I've also found that sometimes there are typos in the song title or artist on the platform from which the playlist was exported.
+You always have the option of manually adding tracks that could not be imported from the website or app.

 There are several scripts:

-## bbc_playlist_export.py
+### bbc_playlist_export.py

 This scrapes a specific playlist from the BBC website.

 In practice, you'll have to create your own export playlist function.
 The `bbc_playlist_export.py` gives two examples of scraping website data: one using a dynamic website and the other using a static website.

-## spotify_playlist_export.py
+### spotify_playlist_export.py

 This exports a playlist from Spotify.
 This uses the  [unofficial spotipy API](https://spotipy.readthedocs.io/).
-I use the [Client Creditials Flow](https://spotipy.readthedocs.io/en/2.22.0/#client-credentials-flow).
-You'll need to generate a Spotify Client Id and Client Secret to use the API from the [Spotify Developer website](https://developer.spotify.com/dashboard/applications).
+I use the [Authorization Code Flow](https://spotipy.readthedocs.io/en/2.22.0/#authorization-code-flow).
+You'll need to generate a Spotify Client Id and Client Secret to use the API from the [Spotify Developer website](https://developer.spotify.com/dashboard/applications) and add a URL to redirect to.
+This can be anything.
+I use http://localhost.
+Once authenticated, copy the browser URL (starting http://localhost/?code...) to the prompt when running this script.

+For exporting Spotify playlists, the Client Credentials Flow can be used.
+However, this can't be used for modifying user data, such as creating a playlist.
+To siplify the code, I use the same method for exporting and importing.

 Use the URL of the playlist you want to export from a browser.
 For example: